bemova/sarsa_lambda_reinforcement_learning/README.md

-# sarsa_reinforcement_learning
+# sarsa_lambda_reinforcement_learning
-A Sample for SARSA approach in Reinforcement Learning with python.
+A Sample for SARSA lambda approach in Reinforcement Learning with python.